OData/odata.net/README.md

 **maintenance-wcf-dataservice-v4 branch:** (maintenance mode)

 The maintenance-wcf-dataservice-v4 branch has the source code of the OData V4 parity of the WCF Data Services Server for OData v1-3.
-It is only for cloning and doesn't accept contributions.
-There is no binary release of it either.
-WCF DS is not recommended to be adopted now, instead [WebApi](https://github.com/OData/WebApi/ "WebApi") or [RESTier](https://github.com/odata/RESTier/ "RESTier") is recommended to be adopted to build new OData Services.
+It is provide for demo purposes only; it has no binary release and does not accept contributions.
+[WebApi](https://github.com/OData/WebApi/ "WebApi") or [RESTier](https://github.com/odata/RESTier/ "RESTier") is recommended for building new OData Services.

 ## 3. Building, Testing, Debugging and Release

-In the case of VS2013, [SQL Express 2008](https://www.microsoft.com/en-sg/download/details.aspx?id=30438) or above must be installed.
-In the case of VS2015, LocalDB v12.0 or above will be used which is part of VS2015 and no additional installation is needed.
+Since we are building this on VS2019 LocalDB v12.0 or above will be used which is part of VS2019 and no additional installation is needed.
 The Database will be automatically initialized by the test code if it doesn't exist.

 Note: The project T4CrossPlatformTests.WindowsStore.csproj will not be loaded unless you have installed the Windows 8.1 and Windows Phone 8.0 / 8.1 tools.